Prismatic-Bending Transformable (PBT) Joint for a Modular, Foldable Manipulator with Enhanced Reachability and Dexterity: Kinematics and Manipulability Analysis

 \subsection{Reachability and Manipulability Analysis}

 This part analyzes the reachability and manipulability of PBT joints, both as an attached tool of a collaborative robot arm and a two-unit modular manipulator \cite{bicchi1995mobility}.

 Fig. \ref{fig:reachable}A shows the reachable set of a single PBT joint, from which we can see that the P mode has a reachable set of a line and the B mode has sphere reachable set.
-Fig. \ref{fig:reachable}B demonstrates the capability of PBT joints to extend a robot's workspace in a compact environment.
-The PBT joint allows manipulation in a cavity area whose opening is opposite to the robot's base.
-The robot end-effector is unable to enter the cavity area without the assistance of a PBT joint.

-Fig. \ref{fig:reachable}C visualizes the translational manipulability of distributed in the end effector's reachable positions.
+Fig. \ref{fig:reachable}B visualizes the translational manipulability of a dual-unit PBT distributed in the end effector's reachable positions.
 Translational manipulability describes the required effort to drive the robot towards all possible task-space directions at a given configuration.
 It is quantified here following the definition in \cite{yoshikawa1985manipulability}

 where $J(q)$ is the translational Jacobian at configuration $q$, and $s_1\dots s_n$ are eigenvalues of matrix $J(q)J^T(q)$.
 Under PP mode, the modular manipulator can only move linearly up and down, so its reachable set is a line with zero manipulability.
 BP and BB modes has similar reachable set and manipulability distribution in obstacle-free environment, and has a larger volume in comparison to the workspace of PP and PB modes.
 In general, mode transformation makes only a minor improvement when moving in a free space.